Toloka/docs/en/guide/concepts/qa-pool-settings.md

 Yes, you can do that.
 In this case, create the first pool based on the [training pool](../../glossary.md#training-pool) and the exam pool based on your main pool.
 If a pool contains only control and/or training tasks, the price can be set to zero.

 In the exam pool, you can create a skill reflecting the exam result and granting admission to the main pool.
 For example, `if the number of responses is ≥ 10, set the skill value in the <exam skill> as % of correct responses`.
-In your exam pool user requirements, specify: `<exam skill> < 80 or = Is missing>`.
+Here are the requirements you should use for Tolokers in the exam pool: `<skill being tested for> < 80 or = none>`.
 In the main pool, set up a filter: `<exam skill> >= 80 and (<main skill> >= 70 or = Is missing)`.
-You can choose the skill values depending on how well the Tolokers handle your task.
+You can choose the skill values depending on how well the Tolokers perform your task.

 {% endcut %}

 {% cut "I created a training pool with one task containing a hint.
-The Toloker fails to complete the task on the first attempt, but finally succeeds.
+An Toloker makes a mistake on their first attempt but eventually succeeds.
 The Toloker gets the skill `0`.
 How do I grant to the Toloker access to my tasks?
 The minimum required level that you can set is `10`." %}

 Technically, if you have only one task in your training pool, you don't have this option.
 The skill will be either `0` or `100`.
 We recommend that you add several tasks, or at least 2 so that the Toloker will practice on the first task and will be able to do the second task correctly.
 In this case, you can admit users to your main pool starting from the skill value of `50`.

 You can also create a training pool based on the main pool.
-Assign a skill using the [Control tasks](goldenset.md) rule: in this case, you can admit users with any skill level to your main pool, even if the value is zero.
+Assign a skill using the [Control tasks](goldenset.md) rule, in which case, you can admit Tolokers to your main pool with any skill level, zero included.
 But we don't advise giving tasks to people who failed training.

 {% endcut %}